-There are a many variety of tarot card spreads, or in other words tarot reading layouts, that can be used in reading Tarot cards.
-The tarot car reader will mostly determine which tarot spread will best suit the reading purpose and what the tarot user wants to achive from the tarot cards reading.
+There are many varieties of tarot card spreads, or in other words, tarot reading layouts, that can be used in reading Tarot cards.
+The tarot card reader will mostly determine which tarot spread will best suit the reading purpose and what the tarot user wants to achieve from the tarot cards reading.
 On 78 tarot card deck has a special meaning that only that tarot card can give to you.
 Therefore it’s very important to choose the right kind of tarot reading for every situation you’re currently facing.

 Type of Tarot Cards

-There are two type sets of cards in a tarot deck knaow as
+There are two type sets of cards in a tarot deck known as

 The Major Arcana Tarot Cards

 The word “arcana” means “secrets.”
 As such, the Major Arcana cards reveal major secrets.
 There are 22 Major Arcana cards, out of which 21 are numbered and one of them, i.e. The Fool holds the number 0.
 When one of these 22 cards appear in your psychic reading it usually indicates something important and of spiritual significance.
 Known as the Trump cards, they point out life-changing situations, important karmic lessons, and stages throughout your life’s spiritual journey.